krzemienski/awesome-from-stars/README.md

 * [github/copilot-docs](https://github.com/github/copilot-docs): Documentation for GitHub Copilot
 * [aaamoon/copilot-gpt4-service](https://github.com/aaamoon/copilot-gpt4-service): Convert Github Copilot to ChatGPT
 * [intitni/CopilotForXcode](https://github.com/intitni/CopilotForXcode): The first GitHub Copilot, Codeium and ChatGPT Xcode Source Editor Extension
-* [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit): React UI + elegant infrastructure for AI Copilots, in-app AI agents, AI chatbots, and AI-powered Textareas 🪁
+* [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit): React UI + elegant infrastructure for AI Copilots, AI chatbots, and in-app AI agents.
+The Agentic last-mile 🪁
 * [willowtreeapps/cordux](https://github.com/willowtreeapps/cordux): None
 * [cheshire-cat-ai/core](https://github.com/cheshire-cat-ai/core): AI agent microservice
 * [datarhei/core](https://github.com/datarhei/core): datarhei Core is management for FFmpeg processes without development effort.
 Whether your streaming has one viewer or a million, we have the tools to help you develop, deploy and manage any video project at any stage.
 We've solved the challenging problems so you can focus on your application, not your infrastructure.